abenipa3/modern-js-basics/README.md

 Update: Course Completed as of January 31, 2023

-Using this repository to follow the course provided by Laracasts:
+This repository was used to follow the course provided by Laracasts:

 [Modern JavaScript Basics](https://laracasts.com/series/modern-javascript-basics)